datastax/pulsar-jms/README.md

 <dependency>
    <artifactId>pulsar-jms</artifactId>
    <groupId>com.datastax.oss.pulsar.jms</groupId>
-   <version>1.0.0</version>
+   <version>VERSION</version>
 </dependency>
 ```

 ## Getting started

-In JMS you need these three concepts in order to get started:
+In JMS you need these three concepts to get started:
 - a ConnectionFactory: use com.datastax.oss.pulsar.jms.PulsarConnectionFactory
 - a Queue: use com.datastax.oss.pulsar.jms.PulsarQueue (or better Session#createQueue)
 - a Topic: use com.datastax.oss.pulsar.jms.PulsarTopic (or better Session#createTopic)

+This is how you access them for Pulsar

 ```
    Map<String, Object> configuration = new HashMap<>();